 Think about the venue and facilities

 Make your event as accessible as possible.
 Try your best to make sure it is accessible to wheelchair users, and that people who have a hearing impairment will be able to take part by using a PA system or induction loop.
 If you think your event will be inaccessible to some people, you should say this on your publicity.

 Think about any other equipment or resources you’ll need on the day.
 Will you need to organise a crèche?
 If you have a speaker, will they need a data projector?
 Should you put up signs directing people to the right room when they arrive?

 Think about the agenda

 If people take the time to come along to a public meeting, it is because they really care about the topic being discussed.
-It is your job to make sure that the meeting sticks to the topic.
-Although it is important to give people a chance to have their say, it is also important not to allow the discussion to go off on a tangent that is different from the subject people have come along to talk about.
+Although it is important to give people a chance to have their say, it is also your job to make sure that the meeting sticks to the topic.

 A good way of doing this is to prepare an agenda in advance.
 What you include in this will depend on the purpose and expected size of the meeting, but here are some ideas you could use: